10 tips for weight loss (not only) for pole dancers

 Fruits are great combined with other foods or as a snack, and fructose can help with glycogen replenishment.
 They will keep you full of energy for your day as well.
 Many people think of vegetables as bland or boring, but there are many different ways to eat them: learning how to cook healthy meals that you enjoy eating will help with losing weight.

 6. Limit your junk food intake

-Your social life will benefit from not being continuously restricting food but be careful not to fall into the trap of thinking that because you ate unhealthy one time, it doesn’t matter what you do for the rest of the day or the week.
-If you had pizza for lunch, that’s fine (who would like to never have pizza, right?), you can have something less dense in calories for dinner and it shouldn’t impact your goals.
+Your social life will benefit from not being continuously restricting food, but be careful not to fall into the trap of thinking that because you ate unhealthy one time, it doesn’t matter what you do for the rest of the day or the week.
+If you had pizza for lunch, that’s fine (who would like to never have pizza, right?), but you can have something less dense in calories for dinner, and it shouldn’t impact your goals.

 7. Get enough rest

-When you don’t sleep properly, your stress hormones levels rise, and this has been found to make it more difficult for some people to lose weight.
-Not to mention that you will have less motivation and energy throughout the day, exercise less and make lazy and poor decisions regarding which foods you eat.
+When you don’t sleep properly, your stress hormone levels rise, and this has been found to make it more difficult for some people to lose weight.
+Not to mention that you will have less motivation and energy throughout the day, exercise less, and make lazy and poor decisions regarding which foods you eat.

 This can be extended to any kind of stress, so take it easy!

 Again, you don’t have to completely remove it from your diet if you enjoy the occasional glass of wine.
 Just reduce the amount, paying particular attention to sugary cocktails: try to go for red wine or spirits with zero mixers.
 Moderation is key!

 Yes, again!
 Practising regular exercise is important, but keeping active during the day is crucial.